Charandeep2/travel-planner-mobile-app-static/README.md

 4. Scan the QR code with Expo Go on your mobile device

-See `TravelPlannerMobile/MOBILE_APP_README.md` for more detailed instructions on using the mobile version.
+See `TravelPlannerMobile/MOBILE_APP_README.md` for more detailed instructions on using the mobile version. note that you need to add your device IP address to the .env file for the mobile app to run

 ## Contributing